Paediatric Audiovestibular Medicine Service (Hearing)

-The community paediatric audiology department has a well-established clinical team including one medical consultant in paediatric audiovestibular medicine, clinical scientist and paediatric audiologists working to provide an excellent service.
+The community paediatric audiology department has a well-established clinical team including one medical consultant in paediatric audiovestibular medicine, clinical scientists and paediatric audiologists working to provide an excellent service.

 Audiology Provision of Services include:-